HananeBendisari/ArtVault/README-tests.md

 - **Full Project Lifecycle**
   - From deposit → validation → release → completion or dispute.

+- **Oracle-Gated Milestone Releases**
+  Milestone payments are now gated by a price threshold using a mocked oracle.
+  The test suite includes override injection to simulate oracle behavior cleanly.

 ---

 ## Fuzzing & Automation